 Kappa Alpha began the 1867-1868 school year with Ammen as the new leader.
 During the year, the order began to look toward neighboring schools to establish more chapters in the south.
 By the close of 1870, five years after Kappa Alpha's founding, the Order's ranks had grown to eight chapters.

 The Alpha Phi chapter at Duke University was founded in 1901.
 The group was active on campus until dissolution in 1970.
 With the support of the Interfraternity Council, the Kappa Alpha Order national office, and many alumni, the chapter was reactivated in October 1978 with 26 men.
 In 1983, Alpha Phi chapter moved to Brown House on East Campus.
 Alpha Phi's low damages, strong campus involvement, and absence of noise violations helped them earn 50% more space in Brown House for the 1984-1985 year.
 Since their reactivation, they have competed in intramural sports, raised funds for various community groups, and raised funds for Duke University.
 The Alpha Phi chapter is currently (2008) active on the Duke campus.
 They are governed by the Interfraternity Council.

-[Identification of item], Kappa Alpha Order, Alpha Phi Chapter (Duke University) Records, University Archives, Duke University.
+- Kappa Alpha Order.
+Alpha Phi Chapter (Duke University)

 The Kappa Alpha Order, Alpha Phi Chapter (Duke University) Records were received by the University Archives as a transfer in 1984.